-When I started practising I was just looking for a stretching routine that would complement the swimming, cycling and running training I was doing at the time; to provide the suppleness and flexibility that I was losing by doing repetitive exercise.
+When I started practicing I was just looking for a stretching routine that would complement the swimming, cycling and running training I was doing at the time to restore the suppleness and flexibility that I was losing by doing repetitive exercise.

 Over the years I’ve learned that yoga is so much more than just physical exercise.
 It’s a practice that can bring significant benefits to body, mind and quality of life.